 - x4 slot for 4k video capture card

-If you plan to add two graphics cards, then you would need two x16 slots (x16 slot with at least x8 lanes).
+If you plan to add two graphics cards, you would need two x16 slots (x16 slots with at least x8 lanes).

 If Building an Average Gaming PC

-For an average gaming PC, you don’t really need much.
+For an average gaming PC, you don’t need much.
 You could have:

 - x16 slot for graphics card

-You may need one more x1 slot in case if you want to add a dedicated sound card or a USB expansion card.
+You may need one more x1 slot to add a dedicated sound card or a USB expansion card.

 If Building a Compact PC

-For instance, if you are a gamer or someone planning on building a compact PC with Mini ITX motherboard, then the single x16 slot it provides should suffice.
+For instance, if you are a gamer or planning on building a compact PC with a Mini ITX motherboard, the single x16 slot it provides should suffice.

-You could use the single x16 slot for the graphics card and practically, you wouldn’t really need much more than this.
+You could use the single x16 slot for the graphics card; practically, you wouldn’t need much more.

 Additional Add-in Card Would Require More Slots

-So for specialized needs such as when installing an additional USB, M.2 or SATA expansion cards, or when installing a TV tuner card, you would need more slots.
+So for specialized needs such as when installing an additional USB, M.2, or SATA expansion card, or when installing a TV tuner card, you would need more slots.

 Again the table in the article above highlights different cards and their corresponding slot requirement.